Martar189/Lession-Detection-with-YOLO/README.md

 Train a model to output the coordinates of the top-left and bottom-right vertices of a rectangle that contains the lesion area (bounding box)

 ***TASK 2 – LESION CLASSIFICATION***

 Use a classifier that discriminates between benign and malign lesions

 ## DATASET

+When we started this project, we did not have access to real pin site images.
+Therefore we used [ISIC archive](https://isic-archive.com/) images of melanomas (119) and not melanomas (87).

 ## PROJECT LIFECYCLE